 7.2.1 In the following pages each theme outlined above is divided into topics drawn from the bullet points identified.
 Each topic has a brief outline which highlights significant issues.
 These must be read in conjunction with Part 1.
 The aim for that topic is given, based on the Vision.
 The Strategic Objectives for that topic are then listed; these are the policy proposals for the Management Plan.
-A separate Action

-Plan for the Wye Valley AONB is available which outlines the delivery of this Plan and the monitoring and evaluation programme.
+A separate Action Plan for the Wye Valley AONB is available which outlines the delivery of this Plan and the monitoring and evaluation programme.

 7.2.2 This Management Plan is considered a higher tier plan in relation to the Habitats Regulation Assessment (HRA).
-The 2015-2020 HRA concludes that there are no likely significant effects on any European sites (SACs & SPAs).
-However, there are instances where uncertainty remains and the HRA document highlights that in such instances it is acceptable to defer the HRA down to the lower tier plan or project level, when more detail will be available.
-This will ensure that actions do not compromise the conservation objectives of any European sites.
+The 2015-2020 HRA concluded that there are no likely significant effects on any European sites (SACs & SPAs).
+This HRA screening assessment showed that the proposed changes to the Management Plan Strategic Objectives, following the light proportionate review of the previous Plan, will not result in the Wye Valley AONB Management Plan 2021-2026 having a likely significant effect on the European Sites either alone or in combination with other plans or projects.